Lone Star Preview Registration

-Event Registration/Preliminary Performance Info: The event shall be limited to no more than 26 bands.
-Entries will be accepted via the online entry form beginning April 5th, 2019 at 8:00 AM CT through August 31, 2019 (or until maximum number of entries has been received).
-Any entries received prior to April 5th at 8:00 AM CT will not be considered for placement until that date.
+Event Registration/Preliminary Performance Info: The event shall be limited to no more than TBA bands.
+Entries will be accepted via the online entry form beginning May 1, 2023 at 8:00 AM CT through August 31, 2023 (or until maximum number of entries has been received).
+Any entries received prior to May 1, 2023 at 8:00 AM CT will not be considered for placement until that date.
 The defending champion will have the option to perform last in the preliminary competition.
-Entry deadline is August 31, 2019 or once 26 bands have registered, whichever comes first.
+Entry deadline is August 31, 2023 or once 26 bands have registered, whichever comes first.
 Preliminary competition will start no earlier than 9:00 A.M. and band performances will be scheduled at 15-minute intervals.

 Preliminary Awards Presentation: At the conclusion of the final preliminary competition, all unit drum majors will mass for class awards and announcement of finalists.
 Overall preliminary scores will not be announced nor made public until the conclusion of the finals competition.
 Division ratings will be announced and awards will be given for each classification as follows:

 I 75 and above